- Colleges

 Some scholarships are quick and easy to apply for.
 Others require time and effort.
 Typically, fewer students apply to scholarships that require work which means you could have better odds of winning.

-Pro tip: Don’t skip over scholarships for African American with smaller award amounts ($).
+Pro tip: Don’t skip over scholarships for African American students with smaller award amounts ($).
 There’s typically less competition for them—and they add up!

 How do I find African American scholarships?